 But, when you visit Disney during certain times of the year in 2021, you’ll also have the opportunity to experience new and returning events and attractions.
 Below we have included a list of some of the typical seasonal events at Disney World as well as new attractions, shows, and experiences coming this year.

-Seasonal events in 2021 will include the following:
+Seasonal events we anticipate in 2021 include the following:

-- Mickey’s Not-So-Scary Halloween Party at Magic Kingdom: This separately ticketed event occurs on select nights at Magic Kingdom throughout August, September, and October in celebration of Halloween.
+- Past Halloween Event — Mickey’s Not-So-Scary Halloween Party at Magic Kingdom: This separately ticketed event typically occurs on select nights at Magic Kingdom throughout August, September, and October in celebration of Halloween.
 It allows Guests of all ages to get into the Halloween spirit by dressing up and enjoying unlimited trick or treating, stage and fireworks shows, a parade, attraction overlays, special seasonal treats, and so much more.
-The return of this event in 2021 as well as possible dates have not yet been announced, but we will update this page with more information when it is released.
+This event is not scheduled to return in 2021, but the description above gives you an idea of what you could have expected in the past.

 - Mickey’s Very Merry Christmas Party at Magic Kingdom: This separately ticketed event occurs on select nights at Magic Kingdom throughout November and December in celebration of the Christmas season.
 It allows Guests of all ages to enjoy unlimited holiday cookies and beverages, stage and fireworks shows, a parade, attraction overlays, special seasonal treats, and so much more.
 The return of this event in 2021 as well as possible dates have not yet been announced, but we will update this page with more information when it is released.